Field Notes / Review

 Real hosting when a site grows up: Cloudways

-Most of my sites run on free hosting, and that's genuinely fine for a long time.
-But when a site gets bigger and wants its own domain and real speed with no server headaches, Cloudways is where it goes.
-It's paid, and it's for the grown-up version of a project, not your first one.
+My sites run on Vercel, which is free for a personal site and $20 a month on the Pro plan once a site is a business.
+Mine are businesses, so they're on Pro, and that's genuinely fine for a long time.
+But when a site gets bigger and wants real speed on its own managed server with no headaches, Cloudways is where it goes.
+It's heavier hosting, and it's for the grown-up version of a project, not your first one.

 Honest take in my Cloudways review.